FidgetCube/CTF_writeups/README.md

 # Welcome

-These are just a few writeups from challenges i have solved.
-I don't do these often becuase i don't like to waste time doing writeups when i could be solving more challenges.
+These are just a few writeups from some interesting challenges i have solved.
+I don't do these often because i don't like to spend time creating writeups when i could be solving more challenges.

 ### Some of the CTFs I have competed in